caedm/wall-ink-server/readme.md

     1. Run the command ```./gcal``` and follow the onscreen instructions
     1. Save the ```token.json``` file you got from the step above to ```wall-ink-server/image_gen/web/google/client_secret.json```
 1. Copy the ```key.h.example``` to ```key.h``` and edit the file with your image key; don't forget to also edit the key in the Arduino sketch!
-1. (optional) Follow the instructions under the **Integrating with other scheduling systems** header to create a plugin to integrate with your own calendaring system, if there isn't already one
+1. (optional) ~~Follow the instructions under the **Integrating with other scheduling systems** header to create a plugin to integrate with your own calendaring system, if there isn't already one~~ This process is about to change for the better, stay tuned!
 1. Follow the steps below to build the project

 # Build